“If nobody responds to your call, then walk alone, move on alone, proceed alone and march forward alone”

 -Rabindranath Tagore (Jodi Tor Dak Shune Keu Na Ase Tobe Akla Cholo Re)

-I do not remember of days when I was comfortable being left alone, but I do distinctly recount days when I have been forcefully left alone.
-In my primary school, being a kid with the leaky nose, I had repulsed every other kid and hence was alone most of the time with none to play with.
+I do not remember of such days of being comfortable when left alone, but I do distinctly remember the days when I have been forcefully left alone.
+In my primary school, being a kid with the leaky nose, I had repulsed every other kid around and hence was alone most of the time with none to play with.
 In my high school days, the all-rounder of the class hated my existence, bullied me to the core and ensured I was not part of her gang of friends or any of the allied ‘gangs’ which were mostly everyone in the class.
 During those days, I have felt like a loser for having had no company during lunchtime on many days.
-Even in my adolescent days, my so-called friends deserted me after an abusive ex-boyfriend tarnished my image making everyone hate me and before I knew it, I was back to having lunch alone and dealing with none wanting me around.
+Even in my adolescent days, my so-called friends deserted me after an abusive ex-boyfriend tarnished my image making everyone hate me…and before I knew it, I was back to having lunch alone and dealing with none wanting me around.

-It took a while to accept the fact that the grass might be greener on the other side.
-For all I know many of my married friends could be saddened by my pictures on social media which might remind them of their single days when they had the most flexibility and control over their lives.
-It again took a while to realize that unlike many of my friends, I did have control over my days and having none with me meant extreme flexibility to do anything I wished.
-This realization helped me embrace my single hood and revel in every precious moment of it.
-Accepting single hood was not an overnight happenstance, it took a lot of work and in the process, I discovered who I am– my likes, dislikes, passion and probably even my calling!
+It took a while to accept that the grass might seem greener on the other side, but need not truly be so.
+For all I know many of my married friends could be saddened by the stuff on my social media which might remind them of their single days when they had the most flexibility and control over their lives.
+It again, took a while to realize that unlike many of my friends, I did have control over my days and having none with me meant extreme flexibility to do anything I wished.
+This realization helped me embrace my single hood and revel in every single (pun intended), precious moment of it.
+Accepting single hood was not an overnight happenstance, it was a ton of work and in the process, I happened to discover who I am– my likes, dislikes, passion and probably even my calling.

-The real me, who refused to be confined by the indoors and so ended up enjoying the different sights and sounds in the US.
-Given, how easy it is to become a couch potato in the unknown land thanks to the ubiquity of regional language films and shows available at a click of remote control, I had to push myself out of the hotel rooms during weekends, sometimes even forcefully.
+The real me, who refused to be confined to the indoors and ended up enjoying the different sights and sounds in the US.
+Given, how easy it is to become a couch potato in the unknown land thanks to the ubiquity of regional language films and shows available at a click of a remote control, I had to push myself out of the hotel rooms during weekends, sometimes even forcefully.
 This helped me explore many a city and witness many a beautiful sight that otherwise would have gone undiscovered.
-It was while doing so I discovered my love for Science museums here in the US.
+It was while doing so I discovered my love for Science museums in the US.
 It’s these museums in Philadelphia, Washington DC, Denver and Chicago that opened-up my mind to so many wonders in the world and re-kindled my passion for practical learning.

-If only I had gotten married earlier and had a family of my own, I could have been better off and probably much safer.
+If only I had gotten married earlier and had a family of my own, I could have been better off and probably been safer.
 Yes, I could have been married and been someone’s wife and avoided all those unnecessary circumstances.
 I could have said yes to one of those guys I dated.
 I could have silenced my doubts and married one of them.
 I probably could have silenced the naysayers in the process.
 The thing with such speculations is that there are endless possibilities.